Félix Éboué

 Adolphe Sylvestre Félix Éboué (/fr/; 26 December 1884 - 17 May 1944) was a French colonial administrator.
 He was the first black French man appointed to a high post in the French colonies, when appointed acting governor of Guadeloupe in 1936.
-As governor of Chad in 1940, he was early and exceptional in supporting Charles de Gaulle's Free French movement, and was influential in the calling and the conduct of the 1944 Brazzaville Conference on colonial reform.
-He supported educated Africans and placed more in the colonial administration, as well as supporting preservation of African culture.
+As governor of Chad in 1940, he was early and exceptional in supporting Charles de Gaulle's French resistance movement, and was influential in orchestrating the 1944 Brazzaville Conference on colonial reform.
+He advocated for educating Africans, placed more in the colonial administration, and sought the preservation of indigenous African culture.
 He was the first black person to be buried in the Panthéon in Paris.

 Early life and education

 Born in Cayenne, French Guiana, the grandson of slaves, Éboué was the fourth son in a family of five brothers.
 His father, Yves Urbain Éboué, was a gold prospector, and his mother, Marie Josephine Aurélie Léveillé, was a shop owner born in Roura.
 She raised her sons in the Guiana Créole tradition.

 Éboué won a scholarship to study at secondary school in Bordeaux. Éboué was also a keen footballer, captaining his school team when they travelled to games in both Belgium and England.